lukehefson/surfing/Barbados/README.md

 # General notes

-Look, just _don't_ put your feet down if you don't have to.
-Even sandier-bottomed spot like Freights have scorpion fish/lion fish. – although you'd have to be very unlucky to step on one – more likey is that you'll scratch your foot on a hidden, sharp piece of coral.
+Just _don't_ put your feet down if you don't have to.
+Even sandier-bottomed spot like Freights have scorpion fish/lion fish – although you'd have to be very unlucky to step on one – more likey is that you'll scratch your foot on a hidden, sharp piece of coral.

 ## Swell